 No contest, a radiant complexion is number one on our beauty wish list.
 And sure, good genes have a role to play, but even Queen Bey herself would never go to bed with her makeup on (we assume).
 Lifestyle factors, product choice and daily habits can all have an impact on your skin.
-Here, 50 genius tips to reveal your best skin.
+Here, 50 genius tips for glowing skin.

 Additional Reporting: Jenny Jin

 To properly care for your complexion, you need to know what type it is.
 (That fancy $100 moisturizer is never going to work if it's designed for oily skin and yours is dry.)
 Discover your skin type here.